-- 1. A trade mark may be licensed for some or all of the goods or services for which it is registered and for the whole or part of the Member State concerned.
-A licence may be exclusive or non-exclusive. - 2.
-The proprietor of a trade mark may invoke the rights conferred by that trade mark against a licensee who contravenes any provision in his licensing contract with regard to: - (a) its duration; - (b) the form covered by the registration in which the trade mark may be used; - (c) the scope of the goods or services for which the licence is granted; - (d) the territory in which the trade mark may be affixed; or - (e) the quality of the goods manufactured or of the services provided by the licensee. - 3.
-Deleted. - 4.
-Deleted.
+A trade mark may be licensed for some or all of the goods or services for which it is

-5. Member States shall have procedures in place to allow for the recordal of licences in their registers.
+- 2. The proprietor of a trade mark may invoke the rights conferred by that trade mark against a licensee who contravenes any provision in his licensing contract with regard to: - (a) its duration; - (b) the form covered by the registration in which the trade mark may be used; - (c) the scope of the goods or services for which the licence is granted; - (d) the territory in which the trade mark may be affixed; or - (e) the quality of the goods manufactured or of the services provided by the licensee. - 3.
+Without prejudice to the provisions of the licensing contract, the licensee may bring proceedings for infringement of a trade mark only if its proprietor consents thereto.
+However, the holder of an exclusive licence may bring such proceedings if the proprietor of the trade mark, after formal notice, does not himself bring infringement proceedings within an appropriate period. - 4.
+A licensee shall, for the purpose of obtaining compensation for damage suffered by him, be entitled to intervene in infringement proceedings brought by the proprietor of the trade mark. - 5.
+Member States shall have procedures in place to allow for the recordal of licences in their registers.

-The application for a trade mark as an object of property
+The Application for a Trade Mark as an Object of Property

-Articles 22 to 26 shall32 apply to applications for trade marks.
+Articles 22 to 26 shall apply to applications for trade marks.